 Wu said she was glad to see a development in the curriculum this semester.
 It shows that “we’re growing, and the curriculum is growing,” Wu said.

 But not all agreed.
 The changes in the course are not fair to students who took it in previous years, Chyou said, though he admitted it is extremely difficult for universities to standardize their courses, especially with different professors.

 Siu said the fact that the course used to be so difficult was unfair.
 “Some of my friends say there should be a note on the transcript,” indicating that the course was changed, Siu said, adding that she thinks there should be a more challenging class for chemistry concentrators and a less intense route for non-concentrators.

 Kareem Osman ’14, head teaching assistant for organic chemistry, said it is currently too early to judge the difficulty of the course.
 Many students still struggle with the material, he added.

 Both Williard and Haseeb also noted that the first midterm does not necessarily indicate the overall difficulty of the course.

 Ultimately, professors aim to make students understand and appreciate organic chemistry, and the means of achieving that this year may simply be different than before, Haseeb said.

-A previous version of this article misidentified the creators of the textbook that students in CHEM 0350: “Organic Chemistry” are using this semester.
+Correction: A previous version of this article misidentified the creators of the textbook that students in CHEM 0350: “Organic Chemistry” are using this semester.
 The textbook was created by William Brown, a professor emeritus at Beloit College, and a team of co-authors, not Brown University.
-The Herald regrets the error.
+A previous version of this article also stated that Darius Chyou ’16 dropped organic chemistry last year and is retaking it this semester.
+In fact, he shopped the course last semester.
+The Herald regrets the errors.